- Industrial Sites and Premises

 Ventspils is a part of the East-West railway corridor, which is integrated in the common Eurasian transport system.
 It connects Europe and the regions of Asia with the Baltic Sea ports, and is one of the busiest traffic connections in the Baltic States.
 The railway maximum capacity is 34 million tons per year.

-Ferry Traffic to Germany and Sweden
+Ferry Traffic to Sweden

 Air Traffic of Ventspils